Who Was Saint Katharine Drexel?

-Saint Katharine Drexel was born in Pennsylvania in 1858.
-In 1891, she left her life as an heiress behind when she became a nun.
+In 1891, Saint Katharine Drexel left her life as an heiress behind when she became a nun.
 She subsequently founded the order of the Sisters of the Blessed Sacrament and used her fortune to create new schools for Native Americans and African Americans across the United States.
-She died in 1955 at age 96, and was canonized as a Catholic saint in 2000.
+She died in 1955 at age 96 and was canonized as a Catholic saint in 2000.

 Drexel supported several schools, including one that was located on a reservation in South Dakota.
 During a trip to Europe in 1887, she met Pope Leo XIII and asked him to recommend a religious order that could send missionaries to the institutions she was funding.
 He suggested that Drexel might undertake the missionary work herself.

 In 1889, Drexel entered religious life as a novice under the training of the Sisters of Mercy in Pittsburgh, Pennsylvania.
 She took her final vows in 1891.
 With the help of a few other nuns, she founded the Sisters of the Blessed Sacrament for Indians and Colored People (later known simply as the Sisters of the Blessed Sacrament).
 The order would use Drexel's fortune to fund its work.

 Drexel and 15 of her fellow sisters set up a school for Native Americans in Santa Fe, New Mexico, in 1894.
 This was followed by the creation of other schools throughout the Southwest, including ones on reservations.
 Drexel's order also opened many schools for African-American children.
 She founded a secondary school for African Americans in New Orleans, Louisiana, in 1915.
 Ten years later, the institution became Xavier University.

 Later Life and Death